niharika-kesarwani/NiharikaNeha/README.md

-- 👋 Hi, I’m @NiharikaNeha, 4th year CSE student from Manipal Instiute of Technology (MIT), Manipal.
+- 👋 Hi, I’m @NiharikaNeha, 4th year CSE student from Manipal Institute of Technology (MIT), Manipal.
 - 👀 I’m interested in coding in general, and mobile and web development in particular.
 - 🌱 I’m currently learning javascript and nodejs.
 - 📫 How to reach me at 8975751438, kesarwani.neha9@gmail.com or niharikaskesarwani@gmail.com